entran02/minesweeper-bot/README.md

 ## Features

-- Automatically solves Google Minesweeper
+- Automatically solves MinesweeperOnline
 - Uses WebDriver for browser interaction

 ## TODO:

 - Currently when met with 50/50 mine scenario, will just reset and try again on new board
-- Should be updated to choose and random blank square and click it
+- Should be updated to choose a random blank square and click it